nwoeanhinnogaehr/tinyspec-cling/README.md

 ## Running multiple instances

-If you want to run multiple instances on Linux, you can tell SDL to use JACK for output:
+If you want to run multiple instances on Linux and have separate routable output from each, you can tell SDL to use JACK for output:

 ```
 SDL_AUDIODRIVER=jack ./tinyspec